 X.1.1 Actor Descriptions and Actor Profile Requirements

-The Clinical Data Source and Clinical Data Consumer Actors are designed so that they can be implemented on a mobile device, and yet have sufficient functionality to support a wide range of applications and use cases.
-The goal is also to make easier the configuration of mobile health application and mobile health application deployment, and to reduce the overall solution complexity.
+X.1.1.1 Clinical Data Source

+The Clinical Data Source responds to FHIR-based queries for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section X.2.

+X.1.1.2 Clinical Data Consumer

+The Clinical Data Consumer performs FHIR-based queries to the Clinical Data Source actor for one or more fine-grained data elements (FHIR resources) defined by the options listed in Section X.2.

 X.2 QEDm Actor Options

 Options that may be selected for each actor in this profile, if any, are listed in the table X.2-1.
 Dependencies between options when applicable are specified in notes.